apache/lucene-site/content/pages/core/developer.md

 - Latest **main**:
 `git clone https://github.com/apache/lucene.git`

-**NOTE:** Until the Solr project split is complete, the code is still located in <https://github.com/apache/lucene-solr.git>

 ## Making a Contribution
 Lucene Java is always looking for contributions.
 See the [Wiki][1] for details on contributing.